 MAM is a community of people from all walks of life, unaffiliated with any particular religious faith, practicing mindfulness together and supporting one another toward greater presence and awareness in daily living.
 We are inspiring a revolution from the inside out and we hope you will join us.

 Mindfulness is a way of being that involves intentional, nonjudgmental awareness of moment by moment experience.
 The ability to be fully present is inherent in us all and can be cultivated with practice.
 MAM is dedicated to helping people nurture this state of being.

 While there are plenty of wonderful religiously affiliated organizations nearby that offer mindfulness training and group practice, there are currently no nonsectarian organizations in the Kansas City metro and very few in the Midwest that are dedicated to doing so.
 Our intention is to provide an inclusive environment in which all people can feel welcome and comfortable.

 Our mission is cultivating compassion, wellbeing and peace through mindfulness.
 Our vision is a kinder, more peaceful, and compassionate world.
 Our values include:

-- Potential – we believe in the inherent worth, dignity, and wisdom of all people
+- Human Potential – we believe in the inherent worth, dignity, and wisdom of all people

 - Inclusion – reaching out to underrepresented populations, we work together to sustain an inclusive environment that welcomes all people regardless of race, age, physical or mental ability, gender identity, religion, political affiliation, ethnicity, sexual orientation, social or economic class, and nationality